-Thirty units of approved 100- or 200-numbered courses earned in graduate standing, at least 24 of which must be completed in residence.
-At least 12 units must be in 200-numbered courses.
-Not more than a total of 6 units in approved extension and transfer courses may be used to satisfy the minimum 30 units required for the degree.
-Courses required to remove undergraduate deficiencies are in addition to the minimum 30 units required for the degree.
+Thirty units of approved 100- or 200-numbered courses earned in graduation standing, at least 24 of which must be completed in residence.
+At least units must be in 200-numbered courses.
+Not more than a total of 6 in approved extension and transfer courses may be used to satisfy the minimum 30 units required for the degree.
+Courses required to remove undergraduate deficiencies are in addition to the minimum 30 units require for the degree.
 Credit earned by correspondence is not acceptable.
-Not more than a total of 6 units in special study courses numbered 199 and 298 will be accepted for credit toward the degree.
+No more than a total of 6 units in special study courses numbered 199 and 29 will be accepted for credit toward the degree.
 Master of Business Administration degree:

-Fifty-four units of 200-numbered courses specified by the School of Business Administration at least 30 of which must be completed in residence.
-Not more than 24 units of approved transfer credit is acceptable for this degree.
-Courses required to remove undergraduate deficiencies are in addition to the minimum 54 units for the degree.
-Credit earned by correspondence is unacceptable.
-Master of Social Work degree:
+Fifty-four units of 200-numbered courses specified by the School of Bus ness Administration at least 30 of which must be completed in residence Not more than 24 units of approved transfer credit is acceptable for the degree.
+Courses required to remove undergraduate deficiencies are in additional addition tion to the minimum 54 units for the degree.
+Credit earned by correspond- Master of Social Work degree: